 An odd case of Meme-turned-extra: During the Closed Beta of City of Villains, A player on the Beta feedback message boards had posted confusion as to why your character didn't jump from gang to gang, using the already established villain gangs set up in City of Heroes.
-This troper had to point out to them that a lot of groups (Freakshow, Devouring Earth, etc.,) would be impossible to quit, and posted a few comical stories about a made-up incompetent trying to quit each different gang in City of Heroes/Villains with comedic results.
+It was pointed out to them that a lot of groups (Freakshow, Devouring Earth, etc.,) would be impossible to quit, and some posted a few comical stories about a made-up incompetent trying to quit each different gang in City of Heroes/Villains with comedic results.
 More people followed suit, and eventually the "quitter" was given the nickname "Jenkins", and it stuck.
 (Which is possibly a World of Warcraft reference, or an incredible coincidence.)
 Jenkins quickly became popular on the Beta boards as a sort of meme, rather than an actual extra.
 Later, the programmer behind the character Black Scorpion posted that he had just read the thread and found it to be hilarious.
 The very next update to the Beta had added "Jenkins", an Arachnos incompetent, to the opening tutorial wherein the villains PC has to save him in order to escape from prison.

 Jenkins also makes a brief appearance in the revamped Faultline missions and can be recruited as an ally in another villain mission where somehow he moved up to the rank of Huntsman.

 This◊ handy comparison chart (and the detail shots) show you just how obscenely huge some of the Giant Monsters can be.
 Keep in mind even the smallest one pictured there is larger then the PC model.